-- 2. (a) (i) The Fitness to Study Panel shall be chaired by the Sub-Warden or by\another Governing Body Fellow nominated by the Sub-Warden if the Sub-Warden is also unavailable, with four other Governing Body Fellows of the College, at least two of whom should be Tutors or former Tutors. - (ii) These members shall be drawn by the Chair from a pool of eight Governing Body Fellows who have agreed to sit on the Panel.
-The Panel shall include both male and female members. - (iii) Should any member of the Panel be the tutor of the Junior Member or have an interest in the case, she or he shall be replaced by another member of the pool (or a member of the Governing Body co-opted by the other members of the Panel in the event that there is no member of the pool available). - (iv) The Panel shall normally require the participation of five members but outside of term in cases of urgency special arrangements may need to be made including reducing the number of members to not less than three. - (b) (i) The Senior Tutor shall provide an anonymised annual report on the work of the Panel to both the Warden and Tutors' Committee and the Graduate Committee. - (ii) All individual student suspensions of study shall be reported to the Warden and Tutors' Committee or the Graduate Committee, as appropriate, for the official record.
+- (a) - (i) The Fitness to Study Panel shall be chaired by the Sub-Warden or by another Governing Body Fellow nominated by the Sub-Warden if the Sub-Warden is unavailable, with four other Governing Body Fellows of the College, at least two of whom should be Tutors or former Tutors. - These members shall be drawn by the Chair from a pool of eight Governing Body Fellows who have agreed to sit on the Panel.
+The Panel shall include both male and female members. - (iii) Should any member of the Panel be the tutor of the Junior Member23 or have an interest in the case, she or he shall be replaced by another member of the pool (or a member of the Governing Body co-opted by the other members of the Panel in the event that there is no member of the pool available).

-&lt;sup>24 For this purpose, a tutor shall be defined as someone who has filed or will file an academic report on a Junior Member's work or has acted as director of studies for an undergraduate, or as College advisor to a graduate student.
+23 For this purpose, a tutor shall be defined as someone who has filed or will file an academic report on a Junior Member's work or has acted as director of studies for an undergraduate, or as College advisor to a graduate student.